trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 behavior. mergerfs, not having rebalancing does not have these features, but similar features are planned for mergerfs v3.
-DrivePool has builtin file duplication which mergerfs does not natively support (but can be done via an external script.)
+DrivePool has builtin file duplication which mergerfs does not natively support (but can be done via an external program.)

 There are a lot of misc differences between the two projects but most features in DrivePool can be replicated with external tools in combination with mergerfs.

-Additionally, DrivePool is a closed source commercial product vs mergerfs a ISC licensed open source project.

 ## Plan9 binds